South Slough Reserve Science Camps for Kids

 About

-South Slough Reserve Science Camps offer hands-on investigation, exploration, art, nature-based games and songs, and nature observation.
-Campers take part in focused exploration, experimentation, history, and using data to examine the estuary through classroom activities, hands-on learning, and creativity.
-Activities include exploring nature through observation, science and art, hands-on activities and games around the South Slough Visitor Center and trails, trips to locations near the Reserve, and spending days in and around the estuary, beaches, upland forests, and other parts of the surrounding watershed.
+South Slough Reserve Science Camps for Kids offers hands-on, interactive programs where campers take part in investigation, exploration, art, nature-based games, songs, and nature observation.
+Activities include focused exploration, experimentation, history, use of data to examine the estuary, and exploring nature through observation, science, and art.
+Campers join fieldwork and hands-on activities and games around the South Slough Visitor Center and trails, spend days in and around the estuary, beaches and upland forests, and may explore beyond the Reserve to the wider coastal habitats of the region and the unique habitats of south coast watersheds.

 • Ages: 6–18 years old